Lwall02/Working-From-Home-Now-Versus-2020/README.md

 ## Data Availability
 The data used for this report can be found in the original papers' replication package. https://doi.org/10.3886/E181641V1 or https://www.aeaweb.org/articles?id=10.1257/mac.20210061.
 The data can be downloaded through these websites however it is currently behind a sign-in page.
 In order to replicate the data, using the exact data sets in the original paper, I have downloaded the file rps_data_release_v3.dta to my local computer.
-The downloading and cleaningn takes place in `input/data` file.
+The downloading and cleaning takes place in `input/data` file.

 ## LLM Usage Statment
 LLMs WERE NOT USED AT ALL IN MAKING THIS REPORT.